 Category Size (Miles) Number of Waterbodies

-1 98 3
+1 88 2

-2 3,080 267
+2 4,008 312

-3 18,860 2,854
+3 18,497 2,832

-4a 2,231 109
+4a 1,467 80

-5a 6,538 346
+5a 6,071 334

-5b 1,382 135
+5b 1,690 148

-5c 827 69
+5c 1,234 91

 Table 3 details the attainment status of each designated beneficial use assigned to lake acres in Oklahoma, while Table 4 does the same for river and stream miles.
 Each beneficial use for a waterbody must have only one attainment status associated with that use: supporting, not supporting, insufficient information, or not assessed (no information).
+Waterbodies with a use characterized as having insufficient information may have a substantial amount of data; however, there may not have been enough data that could be used to make a full assessment determination.
+Insufficient uses may also be labeled as such due to an undetermined parameter such as dissolved oxygen, fish bioassessments, or benthic macroinvertebrate bioassessments.
 The methodology for assigning the attainment status of a beneficial use of a waterbody is outlined in the Assessment Methodology and Summary Data section of this report.